IRIS Fateh (920): Construction

 Fateh was launched in 2016, according to Sebastien Roblin.
 However, H. I. Sutton says Fateh was launched in September 2013 with the hull number 961, before being changed to 920.
 Iran had announced that it will soon launch an indigenous submarine on 4 December 2016.

 Description

 Jeremy Binnie of Jane's commented that based on released imagery, the submarine is equipped with retractable sensors such as an electro-optical mast and an optical periscope, as well as radar and electronic intelligence sensors.
 The propulsion system of Fateh was covered and is unknown.
 Four 533 mm torpedo tubes were seen on her bow.

 Iranian sources wrote that she is armed with torpedoes, AShM cruise missiles and naval mines that could be fired when submerged.
 According to Caleb Larson, Fateh is likely able to fire Jask-2 missiles.

 Service history

 Fateh was first seen on action during Joint Exercise Zolfaghar 99, held in September 2020.
-It was first fired torpedoes during Eqtedar (Power)-99 naval exercise, held in January 2021.
+It first fired torpedoes during Eqtedar (Power)-99 naval exercise, held in January 2021.

+On April 20, 2023, The Iranian Navy’s Fateh submarine detected the American nuclear-powered submarine USS Florida that was cruising in the Strait of Hormuz stealthily and forced it to surface and correct its course.
+"The US submarine was approaching while submerged, but the Iranian submarine Fateh detected it and carried out... maneuvers to force it to surface as it went through the Strait (of Hormuz).
+It had also entered into our territorial waters but ... it corrected its course after being warned", the Navy’s commander said.